Lovewell Reservoir Fishing Report -

 Walleye Fair 16-25 inches

 No angler reports.
-Walleye should be in summer patterns over structure, points, drop-offs, and river channels.
+Walleye should be starting winter patterns over deep structure, points, drop-offs, and river channels.
 Also look for fish roaming shallow flats holding baitfish.
-Focus on the deeper channels and structure in the heat of the summer or try a night bite.
-Nightfall can bring fish up to the shallows in search of food.
+Fish can be found along the river channel between Cedar Point and Walleye Point in 20-25 feet of water.
 Try using jigging spoons, minnows, brightly colored lures, or nightcrawlers.
 Trolling nightcrawlers or crankbaits is a common tactic.

 White Bass/Wipers Good